Online Groceries in Singapore — RedMart vs NTUC FairPrice On vs Sheng Siong & More

-Singapore’s most popular supermarket now allows you to order goods online from their website, FairPrice On.
+Good news: Singapore’s most popular supermarket also allows you to order goods online from their website, FairPrice On.

 The prices are reasonable and the website is easy enough to use, but it’s a little annoying that you have to “chope” delivery slots, usually at least the day before.
-Delivery hours are 8am to 10pm on Mondays to Saturdays, and 8am to 4pm on Sundays and public holidays.
+Delivery hours are 8am to 10pm, and you can choose up to 7 days from your date of order (subject to availabililty).

 NTUC / OCBC Plus!
-Visa Credit / Debit Card holders get up to 8% off if they meet the minimum spend requirements of $400/$500 of non-FairPrice Visa transactions.
+Visa Credit / Debit Card holders get up to 12% off Fairprice purchases.

 Cold Storage Online

 Cold Storage Online tends to charge higher prices for certain products, so cost will be a key consideration when ordering from them.
 That being said, some people continue to shop at Cold Storage because they sell certain premium products you might not find at your regular NTUC FairPrice.

-They only do same-day delivery for orders placed before 10am, so unless you do your groceries right before (your very late) bedtime, you’ll have to wait till the next day.
+They only do same-day delivery for orders placed between midnight and 3am, so unless you do your groceries right before (your very late) bedtime, you’ll have to wait till the next day.